Quantum diffusion map for nonlinear dimensionality reduction: Discussion and conclusion

-Regarding the $\widetilde{O}(N^2)$ bottleneck, a method to sort the eigenvalues and select only the top ones would reduce the complexity.
+{Regarding the $N^2$ bottleneck, a quantum algorithm for the generalized coupon collector's problem to speedup the process of finding all eigenpairs} or a method to sort the eigenvalues and select only the top ones would reduce the complexity.
 Alternatively, one could devise a qDM algorithm that outputs the eigenvectors as quantum states and retain the exponential speedup.
 We leave open the question of how one could make use of such state for nonlinear dimensionality reduction.

 Recently, manipulation of matrices and their spectra by block-encoding into submatrices of unitary matrices has become a topic of great interest due to its versatility in quantum algorithm design \cite{QSVT,martyn2021grand}, which may provide an alternative route to qDM algorithm.